BearMitter/java-challenge/readme.md

 > Don't forget to set the `JDBC URL` value as `jdbc:h2:mem:testdb` for H2 UI.

-### Instructions

-- download the zip file of this project
+#### Code enhancement of this project
-- create a repository in your own github named 'java-challenge'
-- clone your repository in a folder on your machine
-- extract the zip file in this folder
-- commit and push

-- Enhance the code in any ways you can see, you are free!
-Some possibilities:
-  - Add tests
-  - Change syntax
-  - Protect controller end points
+* Add log related properties in application.properties and replace System.out with logger in the code

+* Remove the `setEmployeeRepository` & `setEmployeeService` methods in EmployeeController and EmployeeService:

+* Change `saveEmployee`'s url from /employees to /employees/save

+* Use `lombok.Data` and then remove `lombok.Setter` and `lombok.Getter`

+* When invoke method to delete employee, use update status to DELETED rather than actually delete the record in Database.

+* Add dependency of spring-security to access the APIs (Cancelled, fow now I haven't solved the cors problem when using swagger)

+* Add API description in Swagger

-  - Add caching logic for database calls
+* Simple caching sample for database calls in EmployeeRepository
-  - Improve doc and comments
-  - Fix any bug you might find
-- Edit readme.md and add any comments.
-It can be about what you did, what you would have done if you had more time, etc.
-- Send us the link of your repository.

-#### Restrictions
-- use java 8

-#### What we will look for
-- Readability of your code
-- Documentation
-- Comments in your code
-- Appropriate usage of spring boot
-- Appropriate usage of packages
-- Is the application running as expected
-- No performance issues

-#### Your experience in Java
+#### My experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+I have 4+ years experience in both in Java and Spring boot.
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+I know Spring Boot very well and have been using it for many years.